 When I joined Dashlane in 2019, I was introduced to the web-first version of Dashlane, made up of the extension and web app.
 I started using it instead of the desktop app—and never looked back.
 In my day-to-day life on the web, the extension is still all I need: Autofill is effective on 92% of the websites I visit, and I use the extension window as a backup for the remaining 8%.
 Plus, it made sense to me from a simplicity standpoint: It’s more convenient to have my passwords in my browser—where I need them—than in a desktop app.

 Our web-first product comprises a browser extension and accompanying web app.
 Browser extensions are very similar to native apps, as they run locally and do not require access to a server to run.
 This extension lives in an isolated and secure environment provided by your browser known as a sandbox.
 Sandboxed apps, like Dashlane, run in a very restrictive environment that helps mitigate bugs and malware.
-Learn more about that here.
+Learn more about Dashlane’s extension security here.